kevinwatson/hobbyist-radio-book/050-chapter-04.md

 MURS radios are license free, basic radios that operate on 5 channels.
 They are great for either personal or business use because of their simplicity.
 They don't share channels with FRS or GMRS, so everyone using a MURS radio within range is most likely there for the same purpose.

-So far we've discussed hobbyist radios and frequencies that are available to unlicensed users.
+So far we've discussed radios and frequencies that are available to unlicensed users.
 Next, we'll discuss ham radios and frequencies, which require a license and some training.

 [Next >>](060-chapter-05.md)